AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-zoom.md

 >
 >* [Add Zoom as a LaunchPoint Service](/help/marketo/product-docs/administration/additional-integrations/add-zoom-as-a-launchpoint-service.md)
 >* [Create a New Event Program](/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md)
->* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md)to track engagement
+>* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md) to track engagement

 First create your webinar in Zoom.
 Certain settings in the creation of your Zoom are used by Marketo, and some are only used by Zoom.

 After you create a Marketo event and associate a Zoom webinar with it, the systems will be able to share registration and attendance information.
 For help creating a webinar, see  [Getting Started with Zoom Webinars](https://support.zoom.us/hc/en-us/articles/200917029-Getting-Started-With-Webinar).

 Enter the following information for your webinar and it will be pulled into Marketo via the adapter.
-If you make any changes to this information, you must click the link “Refresh from Webinar Provider” under Event Actions, in order for Marketo to see the changes.
+If you make any changes to this information, you must click the link "Refresh from Webinar Provider" under Event Actions, in order for Marketo to see the changes.

 **Title and Description**